benjamin-wright/meal-planner-ai/docs/standards/front-end.md

 ## Front End

+- Data models and business logic should not be represented in the UI source code
 - Separate state management from presentation logic:
   - Smart page-level components fetch and manipulate state and pass loaded objects, but have no visualisation logic
   - Dumb presentation components contain all the visualisation logic, only managing internal, transient state